xping-dev/sdk-dotnet/samples/README.md

 > [!NOTE]
 > Running the Web Application in memory prevents you from using headless browsers in this testing scenario.

 We hope this project helps you with your testing needs.
+If you have any feedback or questions, please let us know [here](https://github.com/xping-dev/sdk-dotnet/discussions/1). 😊

+### ProductionTesting Sample

+Production Testing includes the following features and benefits:

+- It performs testing on a live production environment, ensuring that your web application or API is functioning correctly in real-world conditions.
+This sample demonstrates how to utilize the Xping.Sdk NuGet package for seamless integration.
+- It employs live site monitoring techniques, which allow you to continuously verify the availability and performance of your web application.
+You can detect and respond to issues in real-time, enhancing the reliability and user experience of your product.
+- It validates real-time data and responses, ensuring that the live site delivers accurate and expected content.
+This helps in maintaining the integrity of your application’s data and interactions.
+- It automates the monitoring and testing process, which saves you time and effort.
+You can set up periodic checks and alerts to notify you of any deviations or failures, allowing for prompt resolution.

-If you have any feedback or questions, please let us know [here](https://github.com/Xping/Xping-sdk/discussions/29). 😊
+We hope this project helps you with your testing needs.
+If you have any feedback or questions, please let us know [here](https://github.com/xping-dev/sdk-dotnet/discussions/1). 😊